linode/apl-core/README.md

 After installing `Otomi`, you can use [Otomi Console](https://otomi.io/docs/console/) to access all integrated applications and self-service features.

+## Advanced configuration

+`Otomi` can be installed with the following advanced configuration options:

+- Use a DNS zone with LetsEncrypt certificates
+- Use your own CA
+- Configure Azure Active Directory as IdP
+- Use SOPS/KMS to encrypt sensitive configuration code like passwords
+- Use GitHub or GitLab as the configuration code repository

+Go to [otomi.io](https://otomi.io) for more detailed instructions.

 ## Developer self-service features

 ### Configure Ingress

 <p align="center"><img src="https://github.com/redkubes/otomi-core/blob/master/docs/img/configure-ingress.png" width="100%" align="center" alt="Configure Ingress"></p>